SAP-samples/cloud-messaging-handsonsapdev/README.md

 ### Using the SAP Business Application Studio

 Of course, there's also a Bash shell in the SAP Business Application Studio (App Studio), which is wonderful.
-If you want to use that, there's a little script [`bas-setup`](bas-setup) that you can use to set things up.
-Currently it will install `yq` and `jq` into a user-local executable directory (`bin` in your home directory).
+If you want to use that, there's a little script [`appstudiosetup`](appstudiosetup) that you can use to set things up.
+Currently it will install `yq` and `jq` into a user-local executable directory (`bin` in your home directory), and also URL encoding utilities (from NPM package [`url-decode-encode-cli`](https://www.npmjs.com/package/url-decode-encode-cli)); `url-encode` in particular is [used](https://github.com/SAP-samples/cloud-messaging-handsonsapdev/commit/abd11d480b7719380ceaa6b92dfb642005643765) in the `management` and `messaging` scripts.

 Once you've got an App Studio dev space set up and running, clone this repository (use the 'Clone from git' link in the Welcome page and use this url `https://github.com/SAP-samples/cloud-messaging-handsonsapdev.git`), open a terminal, and run the script: